 Head to Yasaka-dori for what could be considered the most iconic Gion photo spot, as this street has a stunning aspect downhill towards the 5-story Buddhist pagoda at Hōkan-ji Temple.
 Gion is also a superb place to practice street photography as there is plenty of action happening around every corner.

-Yasaka Shrine is positioned in a large city park which is recognised for its beauty during cherry blossom season.
-The Maidono was my favourite part of this Shinto shrine as its rows of white lanterns hanging from beams on the wooden structure looked particularly nice in their neat lines.
+Yasaka Shrine is positioned in a large city park which is recognized for its beauty during cherry blossom season.
+The Maidono was my favorite part of this Shinto shrine as its rows of white lanterns hanging from beams on the wooden structure looked particularly nice in their neat lines.

 Yasaka is also a great location to see local people dressed in kimonos and doing Shinto prayers out in the open.
 Take a telephoto lens so that you can capture this religious ritual from a respectful distance.